Biodegradable Resins: Types, Price Trends of PBAT, and Eco-Friendly Facts

 The Science Bit: How Biodegradable Resins Break Down

-The breakdown process isn’t magic; it’s science!
 When biodegradable plastics are exposed to the right conditions – moisture, heat, and microorganisms – these tiny organisms get to work.
 They essentially “eat” the plastic, breaking down the long polymer chains into smaller and smaller molecules until all that’s left is water, carbon dioxide, and organic matter (biomass).
-It’s like nature’s recycling system but for plastic.
+It’s like nature’s recycling system, but for plastic.

 Not all biodegradable resins are created equal.
 There are several types, each with its own unique properties and applications: